 In other words – you can go detecting on public beaches in Queensland in search of coins and jewellery (including those made from gold or platinum or silver) without holding a Qld Fossicking Licence.

 However, if you find any item of value, including jewellery – that does not belong to you - then you are required by law to hand such property in to the police.
 Accordingly, you are entitled to receive an official receipt from the police for the found property you hand in to them.
-If the police can not locate the lawful owner of that found property within a few months, then you can lawfully lodge a claim to the police for that property you found.
-Otherwise, if you keep valuable property that you find - that does not belong to you – you may be liable to prosecution for “Stealing by Finding”.
+If the police can not locate the lawful owner of that found property within 30 days, then you can lawfully lodge a claim to the police for that property you found.

 The Qld Police Service website contains a List of Found Property (including items of jewellery) reported during the past month.
 This information may also be useful to someone who has lost an item and not reported it to police.